 Typical “NMEA2000 Starter Kits” are from Garmin and Actisense.

-It is possiblt to interconnect NMEA0183 and NMEA2000 networks by using a “Data Gateway” or Converter.
-But you must use the correct one; for example to connect an NMEA0183 Hi-Speed network, use the Actisense AIS product.
+It is possible to interconnect NMEA0183 and NMEA2000 networks by using a “Data Gateway” or Converter.
+But you must use the correct one; for example to connect an NMEA0183 Hi-Speed network, use the Actisense AIS product or the Quark A032.

 Garmin NMEA 2000 (N2K) Basic Marine Network Complete Starter Kit 010-11442-00£74.95 Add to basket

 Quark QK-A032 NMEA 2000 / 0183 Bi-directional Converter WiFi and USB output£125.40 Add to basket

 Raymarine SeaTalk ng to N2K Adapter cable£30.00 Add to basket

 Raymarine DeviceNet (Male) adaptor Cable (1.5m) – A06046£30.00 Add to basket

 Quark QK-A034 Bi-directional WiFi to NMEA 2000 Gateway Multiplexer with NMEA 0183 and SeaTalk£194.75 Add to basket

 QK-A027-plus NMEA 2000 AIS Receiver£199.50 Add to basket